swcarpentry/git-novice/10-open.md

 > ## How to find an appropriate data repository? {.challenge}
 >
-> Surf around the internet for a couple of minutes and check out the data repositories
+> Surf the internet for a couple of minutes and check out the data repositories
 > mentioned above: [Figshare](http://figshare.com/), [Zenodo](http://zenodo.org),
 > [Dryad](http://datadryad.org/).
 Depending on your field of research, you might
 > find community-recognized repositories that are well-known in your field.